chonkcheto/fish-network-docs-testing/fish-network-whitepaper.md

 ### 3. Fish Network Solution

 Fish Network introduces a dual-entity and dual token model to facilitate investor community engagement and social interaction.
 Fish Schools pool capital together and use Erc-20 functionality to track pro-rata ownership over investments.
-Fish Shoals do not pool capital for investment, but instead use Erc-721M functionality to monetize or gate-access to additional non-investment, social coordination benefits to its members.
+Fish Shoals do not pool capital for investment, but instead use Erc-721M functionality to monetize and/or gate-access to investments while providing additional social coordination benefits for its members.

 #### 3.1 Core Innovation: Fish Schools